Want to strike lesson planning gold?

 Each video has interactive captions, contextual vocabulary and timely quizzes to ensure comprehension is met.
-FluentU boasts a mobile app for learning on the go as well.
+FluentU boasts a mobile app for iOS and Android for learning on the go as well.

 This app meets the growing demand for mobile learning, and comes in handy for a lesson or two in the classroom.
 Plus, there are a wealth of blogs for students and teachers in numerous languages.